VegaDeftwing/OpGuidesHugoSrc/content/Phil/idealabs.md

 All of that said, to some extent, **deplatforming is necessary** because a lot of people with shit ideas know how to spread them in a way that prevents even logical debate from refuting it.
 Largely, this is done by using one of a handful of tactics:

-1. By spewing shit faster than the opponent can respond with corrections for - that is [Never play defense (YouTube, The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=wmVkJvieaOA)
+1. By spewing shit faster than the opponent can respond with corrections for - that is [Never play defense (The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=wmVkJvieaOA)
-2. By moving the goalpost **or** change the topic subtly - that is [Control the conversation (YouTube, The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=CaPgDQkmqqM)
+2. By moving the goalpost **or** change the topic subtly - that is [Control the conversation (The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=CaPgDQkmqqM)
-3. By talking about their points publicly, they manage to go [Mainstream (YouTube, The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=Gq0ZHgKT2tc)
+3. By talking about their points publicly, they manage to go [Mainstream (The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=Gq0ZHgKT2tc)
-4. By stretching the meaning of something, in a way that's not *technically* false - see [The Ship of Theseus (YouTube, The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=Ui-ArJRqEvU)
+4. By stretching the meaning of something, in a way that's not *technically* false - see [The Ship of Theseus (The Alt-Right Playbook by Innuendo Studios)](https://www.youtube.com/watch?v=Ui-ArJRqEvU)

 The **only way** to stop this is to *not debate them* and to *remove their platform*.
 If you play fair and want to actually question ideas, you're good.
 If you're here to spread hate, hurt people, and (intentionally or not) use tactics that prevent real debate, you should lose your platform.